7

 resolution.sh.zip

-Gave rights - fulfillment only from the current user (owner).
+Gave permissions - execution only from the current user (owner).

 sudo chmod 700 resolution.sh

-Added to the bus load (I have a LXQT shell):
+Added to startup (I have the LXQT shell):

-Start - parameters - LXQT settings - session settings - Autostart - Add
+Start - Options - LXQT Settings - Session Settings - Autostart - Add

 sh /home/vladimir/resolution.sh.